Who we are and what we do

 - You have the right to be told if we have made a mistake whilst processing your data and we will self-report breaches to the Commissioner.

 How you can access, update or correct your information

 The Data Protection Legislation allows you to find out what information is held about you, on paper and computer records.
 This is known as ‘right of subject access’ and applies to your (NAME) Services data along with all other personal records.

 See our Data Protection page.

 If you wish to see a copy of your records you should contact the Data Protection Officer.
 You are entitled to receive a copy of our records free of charge, within a month.

 In certain circumstances access to your records may be limited, for example, if the records you have asked for contain information relating to another person.

-If you would like to know more about how we use your information, please contact the Councillor or the Data Protection Officer directly.
+If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described in this leaflet, please tell us.
+Contact the Data Protection Officer.

 You can also complain to the Information Commissioner: https://ico.org.uk